Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Introduction

 That instanton theory breaks down at the crossover temperature was, of course, known by its initial proponents.\cite{Miller1975semiclassical,Coleman1977ImF} As such, there have been many previous attempts to both analyse and ameliorate this problem.\cite{Affleck1981ImF,Grabert1984Crossover,Hanggi1986ImF,Cao1996QTST,Kryvohuz2011rate,McConnell2017instanton,Upadhyayula2023UniformInstanton} In particular, in 1981 Affleck argued based on WKB that the $\Im F$ principle should satisfy: $k=-\frac{2}{\hbar} \Im F$ for $T\leq T_c$ and $k=-\frac{\omega\tau}{\pi\hbar} \Im F$ for $T\geq T_c$.\cite{Affleck1981ImF} These ideas have been developed further by several different authors\cite{Grabert1984Crossover,Hanggi1986ImF,Cao1996QTST,Kryvohuz2011rate,McConnell2017instanton} resulting in a piecewise theory.\cite{Cao1996QTST,Kryvohuz2011rate,McConnell2017instanton} However, there are a number of drawbacks to this approach.
 Being based on a heuristic combination of the $\Im F$ principle and WKB it is difficult to see how to rigorously extend the theory, for example by incorporating higher order asymptotic (i.e.~perturbative) corrections.\cite{Lawrence2023RPI+PC} Furthermore, the derivation is based on the fundamental assumption that the instanton smoothly collapses to the transition state with increasing temperature, and hence cannot be generalised to more complex systems.
 An alternative approach that has been suggested is to start from the uniform WKB approximation to the 1D microcanonical transmission probability,\cite{Kemble1935WKB,Froman1965JWKB} and then calculate the thermal rate by computing the integral over energy numerically.\cite{Faraday,McConnell2017microcanonical,JoeFaraday} However, these approaches suffer from similar issues to those based on $\Im F$, and require ad-hoc approximations to treat non-separable multidimensional systems.
-Recently Upadhyayula and Pollak have proposed a theory they call ``uniform semiclassical instanton theory'' that replaces this numerical integration with an analytical approximation.
-However, despite the method's name (as is shown in the supplementary material) the resulting theory is not a rigorous uniform semiclassical approximation in the sense described above, and actually becomes less accurate near $\tau=\tau_c$ as $\hbar\to0$.
+Recently Upadhyayula and Pollak have proposed a theory that they call ``uniform semiclassical instanton theory'' that replaces this numerical integration with an analytical approximation, which does not exhibit a divergence at the crossover temperature.
+However, it should be emphasized that the name of the method refers to the use of the uniform WKB transmission probability,\cite{Kemble1935WKB,Froman1965JWKB} and the resulting theory is not a uniform (in $\tau$) asymptotic expansion of the rate as $\hbar\to 0$.
+This is demonstrated numerically in the supplementary material where it is shown that the theory becomes less accurate near $\tau=\tau_c$ as $\hbar\to0$.